aws-samples/aws-modernization-with-kubecost/content/4_deploy_kubecost/42_loadbalancer.en.md

 (export NAMESPACE=kubecost && kubectl apply -n $NAMESPACE -f -)
 ```

-After few seconds, an AWS ALB is created.
+After a few seconds, an AWS ALB is created.
 You can run the following command to get the DNS name for accessing the Kubecost user interface (UI):

 ```bash
 export ENDPOINT=$(kubectl get ingress kubecost-alb-ingress -n kubecost --output jsonpath='{.status.loadBalancer.ingress[0].hostname}')